ArianeBeaudin/arianebeaudin.github.io/_posts/2022-12-20-introduction-to-witchcraft-in-politics.md

  Today, I've heard another phrasing of that destruction that really triggered that ancient sacred anger.
 In [a video by Advaya](https://www.instagram.com/p/CmY7MJ3Bbzr/), Dr. Vandana Shiva geniously synthetized the evolution of thought since the colonization by Europeans.
 She went back to Bacon and said that, by enforcing a mechanic worldview, with the help of State and the Church, they rubbed up us of so much.
 Killing the animistic nature of what surrounds us was the beginning of the end, or in Shiva's, it was actually the begining of a _genocidal epistemology_.
 Everytime my vocabulary to express sacred anger expands, I shout.

  So yes, to go back at Greer.
 He might be an hyper archiduide or whatever.
 Like yes he might truly loves nature and enpower people to connect on a deeper level with nature.
-But I refuse to let people still anchored in the paradigm _that killed everything_ to benefit from witcsshcraft, witchcraft they systematically tried to take away from us.
+But I refuse to let people still anchored in the paradigm _that killed everything_ to benefit from witchcraft, witchcraft they systematically tried to take away from us.

-**If we need a magical class war, I'd be happy to help lead the way.**
+*If we need a magical class war, I'd be happy to help lead the way.*

 ----